 Above Lions club Members Rob and Skippy selling cakes .

 Be a part of the change.
 Join the Kadina Lions Club.

-Meetings occur on the 2nd and 4th Mondays of each month, or if the scheduled Monday falls on a Public Holiday the meeting is delayed until the Tuesday.
-Generally they are dinner meetings, gathering at the Wombat Hotel on Taylor Street at 6.30 for 7.00 p.m.
+Meetings occur on the 1st and 3rd Mondays of each month, or if the scheduled Monday falls on a Public Holiday the meeting is delayed until the Tuesday.
+On the 1st Monday we have a business meeting at the APEX club rooms, Kadina.
+On the 3rd Monday we have a social dinner meeting gathering at the Wombat Hotel on Taylor Street at 6.30 for 7.00 p.m.

-Check with the Secretary or visit the Calendar under the "EVENTS" menu tab, as occasionally meetings may be rescheduled or held at another venue - and we have been known to visit other Lions Clubs, enmasse!
+Check with the Secretary or visit the Calendar under the "EVENTS" menu tab, as occasionally meetings may be rescheduled or held at another venue - and we have been known to visit other Lions Clubs.

 We are the Lions

 We meet the needs of our local communities and the world.

 Our 1.3 million men and women in 205 countries and geographic areas conduct vision and health screenings, build parks, support eye hospitals, award scholarships, assist youth, provide help in time of disaster and much more.

 Join us in making our communities and the world better places to